Scotland’s LGBT history is filled with people who were courageous, dedicated and devoted to improving the legal and social conditions of LGBT Scots.

 In this post I’ll introduce you to two of them.

-When John Campbell fell ill with smallpox in a Renfrew lodging house in 1871, few would have expected the revelation that came next.
+When John Campbell fell ill with smallpox in a Renfrew lodging house in 1871, unexpected events were to follow.

 The roots of the crisis lay in Kirknewton.
 There John’s wife, Mary Ann, had been hauled before the parish authorities for failing to disclose her husband’s ‘desertion’.
 She was pregnant, had been left to care for the couple’s two other children, and was reliant on poor relief.